 Mountain gorilla trekking is by far one of the major trending tourist activities in Africa, and especially in Rwanda.
-Many travellers from around the world flock to Rwanda for the adventure of a lifetime, and every year the number of visitors received in the country grows.
+Many travelers from around the world flock to Rwanda for the adventure of a lifetime, and every year the number of visitors received in the country grows.

-To visit Rwanda gorillas, tourists must pay for the gorilla trekking permits (Which is about USD 1500.00) as well as the park entrance fees which are later injected back into funding the conservation programmes and projects, thus protecting and conserving the animals.
+To visit Rwanda gorillas, tourists must pay for the gorilla trekking permits (Which is about USD 1500.00) as well as the park entrance fees which are later injected back into funding the conservation programs and projects, thus protecting and conserving the animals.

-Local community development programmes and projects have also been established.
+Local community development programs and projects have also been established.
 Part of the revenue collected is used as salary payment for the game and park rangers, guards and tour guides, many of whom were previously poachers and hunters.
 Developing the community and providing income has helped to stop locals engaging in the anti-conservation activities and made Rwanda a safer place for wildlife.

 In addition to the revenue collected from the gorilla trekking permits, tourists visiting local communities and villages at times make direct contributions to the development projects which all help with the protection and conservation of mountain gorillas and wildlife at large.

-For visitors interesting in mountain gorilla safaris, a gorilla trekking permit from Rwanda Development Board will cost US$1500.
+For visitors interested in mountain gorilla safaris, a gorilla trekking permit from Rwanda Development Board will cost US$1500.
 This may seem like a lot, but an encounter with these marvelous creatures can’t be compared to anything in the world.

 These gorilla safaris can be taken at any time of the year, though the dry season is the most recommended time for visiting.